pysat/pysatSpaceWeather/docs/supported_instruments.rst

 Solar Flares
 ^^^^^^^^^^^^

-Solar flares have been monitored for decates, and the data has been compiled into standard measurements from different data sets.
+Solar flares have been monitored for decades, and the data has been compiled into standard measurements from different data sets.
 Historic indices, real-time indices, and forecasted indices are available from `SWPC <https://www.swpc.noaa.gov/phenomena>`_.